Posted on August 21, 2022 and last updated on February 12, 2025

 QUICK TRAIL FACTS

-On its south side, a popular 2.1-mile there-and-back trail brings you to the top of the 3,194-foot peak, which has great views over the lake and farther north.
-You can rest at the summit for views, or continue a brief way along the narrow path to a small communications tower, helipad, and a rocky outcrop with even nicer views.
-Indeed, you can walk all the way to Big Squaw ski trails and make your way down a herd path that follows some of the less steep ski slopes.
+On its southeastern side, a popular 2.1-mile there-and-back trail brings you to the top of the 3,194-foot peak, which has great views over the lake and farther north.
+You can rest at the summit for views, or continue a brief way along the narrow path to a small communications tower, helipad, and rocky outcrop with even nicer views.
+Indeed, you can walk all the way to the Big Moose ski trails and make your way down a herd path that follows some of the less steep slopes.

 If you’re leaving from the Public Lands, the first part of the trail is fairly flat — which means you gain much of the elevation in the final 0.7 miles, unfortunately!
 At 1.4 miles, you’ll reach a dilapidated fire warden’s cottage, and just beyond that will cross a stream.
 This marks the beginning of a steeper climb, and a truly epic stone staircase that my GPS measured at nearly a quarter-mile long.
 That was sheer agony.